Joseph Jones (basketball): Professional career

 After his college career, Jones joined the Houston Rockets 2008 Summer League.
 The team had a 12-man roster and was coached by Rockets assistant coach Elston Turner.
 The team played five games against other NBA teams from July 14–20, 2008.

 In the season 2008–09 has been playing at Oyak Renaul Bursa in the Turkish Basketball League.
 He's averaged 32.2 minutes and 13.9 points per game being the second top-scorer of the team during this season.

 In 2012, after spending two years in France with STB Le Havre and one year in Israel with Hapoel Gilboa Galil, Jones signs with Spanish squad CAI Zaragoza.

 In September 2014, Jones signed with Hapoel Jerusalem of Israel.

 On October 19, 2016, Jones signed with Azad University Tehran.
 On February 21, 2017, he moved to French club Limoges CSP.

 Coaching career

 In January 2021, Jones was announced as a new assistant coach at Tarleton State University, where he works under his former A&M coach Billy Gillispie.
 In November 2023, as Gillispie took an indefinite medical leave, Jones was named acting head coach of the Texans.

-Personal life

-Jones married his wife in 2012 and they have two children together.